Autonomous trams on the lines and in the depot

 A tram with no driver?
 That recognizes obstacles and handles complex situations correctly?
 That responds to traffic signals and people and vehicles crossing its path?
 And not in a closed transportation system like a subway with completely isolated rail lines, but in an open infrastructure involving other road users.
 Potsdamers were flabbergasted to see self-driving trams on the line network of their local transportation company (ViP) in 2018.
 At the time, Siemens Mobility was testing the technological challenges of autonomous driving under real operating conditions.
 It was so successful that the first commercially usable development stage has already begun in the form of AStriD (from the German for “Autonomous Tramway in Depot”).

 Pedestrians, crossing vehicles, right of way: Trams have to react quickly and correctly to many challenges.
 The research prototype of a smart and autonomous tram has been successfully tested in real road traffic on what’s grown to be a 13-kilometer section of Potsdam's tramway network.
 It uses a system developed specifically for trialing autonomous driving and obstacle recognition.
-A number of cameras on the front and sides, for example, can recognize previously acquired objects – people in all kinds of positions in addition to signals and signal status.
+A number of cameras on the front and sides of the autonomous trams, for example, can recognize previously acquired objects – people in all kinds of positions in addition to signals and signal status.
 Information from the cameras is supplemented by data from radar detectors and lidar scanners.

-Ready for the depot of the future?
+Autonomous tram - Ready for the depot of the future?

 There are many stations along the way to the smart and autonomous tram.
 The first logical development is depot automation and the driverless trams.
 In addition to equipping the vehicles themselves for autonomous driving, it’s essential to install a higher-level depot management system.
 The system plans upcoming depot processes and controls the linked systems to make it all happen: in other words, operating the vehicles and stationary assets like the washing system and depot doors.

-One precondition is that it must know the positions of all the trams, the actual status of the infrastructure, and the positions of the signals and points.
+One precondition is that it must know the positions of all the autonomous trams, the actual status of the infrastructure, and the positions of the signals and points.
 Because all the system elements are digitally networked, they communicate with each other and their location can be precisely identified – which means the depot management system is the foundation for end-to-end depot automation.
 This increase vehicle availability, make better use of available capacities, and ensure greater transparency.

 AStriD – “Autonomous Tramway in Depot”October 2019 saw the green light for making a fully automated tram depot a reality as the first step in the autonomous driving process was completed.
 From the very start, the development process took into account the legal provisions governing approval and operation of an autonomous tramway system.
 The project is sponsored by Germany’s Federal Ministry of Transport and Digital Infrastructure (BMVI) in accordance with the Modernity Fund (“mFUND”) funding guideline and is being implemented in collaboration with Verkehrsbetrieb Potsdam GmbH (ViP), the Karlsruhe Institute of Technology (KIT), the Institute for Climate Protection, Energy and Mobility (IKEM), and Codewerk GmbH.